eus-lwq/llm_alphathon/README.md

 ```

 ## 2. Market Regime Summarization: RAG Indexing & Prompt Engineering & Query
-Market Regime Summarization: We used the RAG framework and Llama-Index to incorporate daily news and structure the dataset indexing, enabling the model to recursively merge text chunks and utilize this data during generation.
-The summarized training data was embedded into the Milvus vector database for efficient storage and retrieval.
-Following prompt engineering, the model produced two market regime classification schemas, each supported by detailed descriptions and evidence:
+Market Regime Summarization: We improved the interpretability and contextual readability of LLMs using the RAG framework by incorporating day-to-day news, enabling the model to utilize this data during generation.
+We employed Llama-Index to structure dataset indexing and implemented tree summarization, allowing the model to recursively merge text chunks and summarize them in a bottom-up fashion (i.e., building a tree from leaves to root).
+The summarized training data was embedded into the Milvus vector database for efficient vector storage and retrieval.
+When a structured prompt is made, we leverage a query engine that allows natural language queries to extract the most relevant embeddings from the vector database, granting the LLM access to pertinent information.
+We selected GPT-4o for its enhanced reasoning capabilities, reduced latency, and lower cost compared to GPT-4.
+After LLM summarization, two market regime classification schemas were developed respectively, each supported by detailed descriptions and evidence.
-- one with three categories (Bear, Neutral, Bull) and
+- Three categories in Bear (Contraction), Neutral (Uncertainty), Bull (Expansion).
-- one with five categories (Recovery, Expansion, Peak, Contraction, Recession).
+- Five categories in Recovery, Expansion, Peak, Contraction, and Recession.

 ### How to run
 #### Step 2.1 Data reorgnization
 ```